flecsi/flecsi/doc/sphinx/src/user-guide/runtime.rst

 The *--tags* option allows users to control logging output, e.g., by turning on or off certain *guarded* outputs.
-This is a feature provided by the FleCSI :ref:`flog`.
+This is a feature provided by the FleCSI logging utility.
 The *--control-model* option instructs the executable to output a *.dot* file of the control-flow graph of the control model.
-The FleCSI :ref:`control-model` allows users to define the structure of execution of a program.
+The FleCSI control model allows users to define the structure of execution of a program.
 Additional options may be added in the future and will be documented in this guide.